-The best way for you to find out about the range of support available to you and the person you are looking after is for you both to have assesments.
-In this section you will find information about:
+The best way for you to find out about the range of support available to you, and the person you are looking after, is for both of to have an assessment.

-If you care for a child with a disability then you can ask for an assessment for the whole family – but remember you can also ask for a seperate Carers Assessment if you do not feel your needs have been fully addressed.
+If you care for a child (under 18) with a disability then you can ask for an assessment for the whole family, but you can also ask for a separate Carers Assessment if you do not feel your needs have been fully addressed.

-The Council is responsible for ensuring that adults who feel they need help because of a disability, ill health or old age are getting the support they need to live independently.
-If you are caring for an adult then you should consider a community care assessment.
+The Council is responsible for ensuring that adults who feel they need help, because of a disability, ill health or old age, are getting the support they need to live independently.
+If you are caring for an adult then you should consider a community care assessments.

-If you or the person you are caring for has a mental health problem go to our page on mental health assessments
+If you, or the person you are caring for, have a mental health problem, find out more about mental health assessments.

 You can also find out more about local services and support for carers in our local services directory.